Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 If you’re managing sensitive data or working within a large organization, the Notion Enterprise Plan might be for you.

-It requires custom pricing based on your needs, but you’ll get tailored support, advanced security, and tools like dedicated support and enhanced permissions.
+It requires custom pricing based on your needs, but you’ll get tailored support, advanced security, full Notion AI access, unlimited page history, and tools like a dedicated customer success manager, audit logs, and enhanced permissions.

 My recommendation?
 Start with the free plan to see what you actually need.
 From there, you can consider upgrading as your responsibilities grow.